 - 1. Read General Rules. - 2.
 Each club may exhibit a banner in each of the classes. - 3.
 For the Club/Chapter Banner- each banner should illustrate any phase or project of 4-H club/chapter work.
 It does not need to follow the current year's fair theme.
-No explanation is needed. - 4.
-For the Conservation Banner Banner must use the theme "We Know Healthy Soil = Healthy Life" which must appear on banner.
+No explanation is needed - 4.
+For the Conservation Banner Banner must use the theme "One Water" which must appear on banner.
 Clubs should attach an explanation of the theme as it relates to a club project. - 5.
 Clubs/Chapters should avoid using copyrighted materials whenever possible by originating their work.
-Copyrighted and/or trademarked materials used for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 6.
-Dimensions are to be no less than 12 square feet and no more than 16 square feet, with no side less than 3 feet. - 7.
-Banners must be hung on a rod strong enough to support the banner.
+Copyrighted and/or trademarked materials used for endorsement or promotion instead of educational purposes will be disgualified and will not be displayed or receive ribbons or premium. - 6.
+Dimensions are to be no less than 12 square feet and no more than 16 square feet, with no side less than 3 feet.

+- 7. Banners must be hung on a rod strong enough to support the banner.
 On each end of the banner rod there should be a chain six inches long.
 One end of the chain should be fastened to the end of the rod.
-The other end should be connected to an "S" hook which will permit the banner to be hung. - 8.
+The other end should be connected to an "S" hook which will permit the banner to be hung.
+Zip ties will not be accepted as a form to hang the banners. - 8.
 Banners should be made of materials that permit the banner to be folded or rolled without damaging the display.
 3-D objects that are attached to the front of the banner cannot exceed 3 inches. - 9.
-A label is to be attached to the front lower left-hand corner of the banner giving the name of the club and year.
-Letters on label should be two inches in height. - 10.
+Club name and 4-H year must be present in 2" letters on the banner or on a label attached to bottom of the banner. - 10.
 Banners are county competition only as there are no classes for Banners at the Kansas State Fair. - 11.
 Interview judging will be offered.
 Club/Chapter representatives should meet at the designated judging to participate. - 12.
 Banner must be current year's work.
 Clubs/Chapters cannot reuse banners from a previous year.

-- Class 1 4-H Club or FFA Chapter Banner - Class 2 Conservation Banner
+- Class 1 4-H Club or FFA Chapter Banner - Class 2 Conservation Banner (see next page for theme)